Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand leasehold covenants and the legal processes for terminating a lease.
-In your revision, focus on:
+For SQE1, you are required to understand leasehold covenants and the legal processes for terminating a lease, with a focus on the following syllabus points:

-- The main types of leasehold covenants (absolute, qualified, fully qualified)
+- The main types of leasehold covenants (absolute, qualified, fully qualified), and how statutory reasonableness modifies some consent clauses (LTA 1927, LTA 1988)

-- The legal remedies available for breach of covenant (forfeiture, damages, specific performance, injunction, self-help)
+- The legal remedies available for breach of covenant (forfeiture, damages including the s18 cap for repair, specific performance, injunction, self-help via Jervis v Harris)

-- The statutory and contractual methods for terminating a lease (surrender, notice to quit, break clauses, forfeiture, frustration)
+- The statutory and contractual methods for terminating a lease (surrender, notice to quit, break clauses, forfeiture, frustration in exceptional cases)

-- The effect of leasehold covenants on termination and renewal rights
+- The effect of leasehold covenants on termination and renewal rights, and typical break clause conditions (vacant possession, payment of sums, compliance obligations)

 Test Your Knowledge